tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 	    },
 	]

-What we need to do to is tell Django where our templates are stored by modifying the `DIRS` list, which is set to an empty list by default.
+What we need to do to is tell Django where our templates will be stored by modifying the `DIRS` list, which is set to an empty list by default.
 Change the dictionary key/value pair to look like the following.

 {lang="python",linenos=off}
 	'DIRS': ['<workspace>/tango_with_django_project/templates']